1. Planning and shooting

 How quickly do you deliver the finished photographs?

 This varies depending on the time of year but it’s usually around 8 weeks during the summer months.
 I will share some highlights within a week or two.

 You will receive a link to an online gallery from which you can download your images (at no cost to you).
 Anyone you share the link with can also order additional print products directly via a third party so please share it with your family and friends.

-Your gallery will remain online for 6 months after the delivery date. (a USB backup can be delivered on request)
+Your gallery will remain online for 3 months after the delivery date.
+(A USB backup can be ordered on request)

 What about books?

 Books are available as add-ons to any wedding collection and can be purchased up to six months after the wedding date.